teuben/nemo/docs/source/filestr.rst

 Rotation Curves Fitting Functions, except they are peculiar to the 1- and 2-dimensional rotation curves one find in galaxies as the result of a projected circular streaming model.
-The program {\tt rotcurshape} is the only program that uses these functions, the manual page has a lot more details.
+The program *rotcurshape(1NEMO)* is the only program that uses these functions, the manual page has a lot more details.